jamesuanhoro/minorbsem/README.md

-The goal of `minorbsem` is to facilitate fitting Bayesian SEMs that estimate the influence of minor factors on the covariance matrix, following the approach in Uanhoro (2023a).
+The goal of `minorbsem` is to facilitate fitting Bayesian SEMs that estimate the influence of minor factors on the covariance matrix, following the approach in Uanhoro (2023).
 Briefly, the method estimates all residual covariances with priors that shrink them towards zero, and the model returns the magnitude of the influence of minor factors.

-`minorbsem` also fits random-effects meta-analytic confirmatory factor analyses (CFAs) that capture the influence of minor factors, according to the approach outlined by Uanhoro (2023b).

 ### Permitted models and supported data types